Show HN: SpRAG – Open-source RAG implementation for challenging real-world tasks

 Basic customization

 Now let's look at an example of how we can customize the configuration of a KnowledgeBase.
-In this case, we'll customize it so that it only uses OpenAI (useful if you don't have API keys for Anthropic and Cohere).
+In this case, we'll customize it so that it only uses OpenAI (useful if you don't have an API key for Cohere).
 To do so, we need to pass in a subclass of LLM and a subclass of Reranker.
 We'll use gpt-4o-mini for the LLM (this is what gets used for document and section summarization in AutoContext) and since OpenAI doesn't offer a reranker, we'll use the NoReranker class for that.

 from dsrag.llm import OpenAIChatAPI